ogt/task-manager-slack/README.md

 OUPUT
 If this is a single update, for example
-`/ez update -id 5678 -t 'email me some positive thoughts.
+`/ez update --id 5678 -t 'email me some positive thoughts.
 I am feeling down!' -e '5 minutes'  -f 'in 10 minutes'` the output is
 ----
 Task 5678 Updated!